Skip to main content

 Overview

-The @tokenring-ai/docker package provides AI agents with Docker integration capabilities, enabling container orchestration and secure container execution within the Token Ring ecosystem.
+The @tokenring-ai/docker package provides AI agents with comprehensive Docker integration capabilities, enabling container orchestration, image management, and secure container execution within the Token Ring ecosystem.
 It supports both ephemeral container execution for one-off commands and persistent container management through the sandbox system.

 Key Features